tascapeter514/bookchatapp/README.md

 ## Introduction

-Bookchat is a social media app centered around bringing folks together from all different backgrounds around a shared love reading.
-Borne out of my experience during the pandemic teaching English literature to UCLA undergraduates and maintaining a philosophy bookclub with friends, Bookchat is a full stack app where users can browse books from a range of genres, create bookshelves and bookclubs, add books to either and create polls with other bookclub members to decide the next read.
-Users can invite other members to join a bookclub.
-Future functionality will include a bookclub recommendation algorithm, a scheduler, and integration with Zoom and Google Meet.
-Head on over to the <a href="#documentation">Documentation</a> for more information on how to use Bookchat.
+Bookchat is a full-stack social platform designed to bring people together through a shared love of reading.
+Inspired by my experience teaching English literature at UCLA during the pandemic and running a philosophy book club with friends, Bookchat makes it easy to build community around books — no matter where you're from.

+With Bookchat, users can:

+ + Discover books across a variety of genres

+    -Discover books across a variety of genres

+    -Create and join bookshelves and bookclubs

+    -Add books to personal or shared spaces

+    -Collaborate with club members using polls to choose the next read

+    -Invite others to participate in ongoing discussions

+Future features will include:

+    A smart bookclub recommendation algorithm

+    Event scheduling

+    Integration with Zoom and Google Meet

+📚 For more details on how to get started, head to the [Documentation](#documentation).
 Happy reading!

 ## Installation